canonical/lxd/doc/api-extensions.md

 ## file\_symlinks
 This adds support for transfering symlinks through the file API.
 X-LXD-type can now be "symlink" with the request content being the target path.

+## container\_push\_target
+This adds the "target" field to POST /1.0/containers/NAME which can be used to have the source LXD host connect to the target during migration.